Snowflake-Labs/sfquickstarts/site/devlabs/sample.md

 At the end of your Snowflake Guide, always have a clear call to action (CTA).
 This CTA could be a link to the docs pages, links to videos on youtube, a GitHub repo link, etc.

 If you want to learn more about Snowflake Guide formatting, checkout the official documentation here: [Formatting Guide](https://github.com/googlecodelabs/tools/blob/master/FORMAT-GUIDE.md)

+### What we've covered
+- creating steps and setting duration
+- adding code snippets
+- embedding images, videos, and surveys
+- importing other markdown files